julianlk522/FITM/README.md

         -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew -model utils
 -Remove repeat code wherever possible
-    -shared TestClient?
-    -ScanTmapLinks tests
     -ScanLinks / RenderPaginatedLinks calls in GetLinks handler -this is hard.. need a Go expert lol -Refactors for simplicity / accuracy
-    ***-helpers for new user / new tag / etc.
-        -new summary
-        -update summary
-    -finish moving error messages to errors.go
-        -e.g. like/unlike/copy/uncopy link
     -RenderPaginatedLinks move slicing into separate PaginateLinks func that is more easily testable -Move backend validation to /model unless using additional controller logic, e.g., JWT -GetTmapCatCounts probably possible in all sql